IrinaFileva/Fun-Chat/typescript-essentials/typescript-essentials.md

 ### 6. Generics in TypeScript 📌

 **Key learnings:**

+Generics are a way of passing types to a component so that you can apply your own types not only to variables of a universal type, but also to interfaces, functions, and classes.

+Generics can:

++ Provide more flexibility when working with types.
++ Support code reuse.
++ Reduce the need to use the type any.

+Generics define one or more type variables to specify the types to be passed to the component, within angle brackets (< >).

+When using type variables to create universal components, only the properties and methods of objects available for each type can be used. <br>
+This prevents errors from occurring when you try to perform an operation with a parameter value that is incompatible with the type passed to it.

+Universal constraints can be applied to generics.
+Constraints allow you to rely on a more specific type when using a universal type.

 **Skills learned:**

++ Implementation of generics with interfaces and classes
++ Declaring a universal interface
++ Declaring a class using a generics
++ Using universal constraints with custom types and classes

 **How to use them:**

+In this module, I learned how to use universal patterns in classes and interfaces. <br>
+In the future, universal patterns will help me create universal functions or classes that work with different data types and use the same data type in multiple places.

 ### 7. Work with External Libraries in TypeScript 📌